By Santi — Head Van Engineer — December 9, 2025

 Can I charge my house batteries from the alternator?

 Yes, but alternator charging has limits.
-Many alternators lack multi‑stage charging and can overheat if bulk‑charging a large house bank.
-Use a DC‑DC charger or smart isolator to regulate voltage and protect batteries—especially LiFePO4.
+Many alternators lack multi‑stage charging and can get too hot if fast‑charging a large house bank.
+Use a DC‑DC charger or smart separator to control voltage and protect batteries — especially lithium iron phosphate.

 Do I need a pure sine inverter for a campervan?

-Pure sine is recommended for sensitive electronics and modern chargers.
-Modified sine can run simple resistive loads but may cause issues with motors, microwaves, or battery chargers.
+Pure sine is best for sensitive gear and modern chargers.
+Changed sine can run simple resistive loads but may cause problems with motors, microwaves, or battery chargers.

 How do I keep my battery safe and extend its life?

-Use correct charging profiles, avoid extreme temps, securely mount and ventilate batteries (flooded types), use a proper BMS for lithium, fuse positive runs close to the battery, and monitor SOC regularly.
+Use correct charging setups and avoid extreme temps.
+Firmly mount and air batteries (flooded types).
+Use a proper BMS for lithium, fuse positive runs close to the battery, and check SOC often.

 What fuse sizes and cable thickness should I use?